julflore000/Equity-Research-EF/README.md

 # 1 Wind Jobs
 Wind jobs: it seems that the American Wind Energy Association or now American Clean Power is the place to go for wind energy related statistics.
-Worth getting state level employment information at this point, setting a single EF for construction & O&M could be best bet?
+Worth getting state level employment information at this point, or simply setting a static EFs for construction & O&M?

 If interested this is the membership to get their info https://cleanpower.org/membership/

-Cost: $500 dollars for membership (insane amounts once they start looking at other companies 100k +)
+Cost: $500 dollars for membership (insane amounts once they start looking at other companies- pice tag in ranges of $100k +)

 # 2 Decom EFs